-Don’t just learn about health care in a classroom—immerse yourself through theory and practice in compelling public health issues in London and Kingston, Jamaica, that are affecting local communities, countries, and the global population right now.
-Our Health Practice & Policy Program will help you do just that.
+Don’t just learn about health care in a classroom—immerse yourself through theory and practice in compelling public health issues in the United Kingdom and Kingston, Jamaica, that are affecting local communities, countries, and the global population right now.

-Through our program, you’ll discover the different perspectives, challenges, and needs of different populations in London and Kingston, Jamaica, with a once-in-a-lifetime service learning and practicum opportunity.
+Through our program, you discover the different perspectives, challenges, and needs of diverse populations in London and Kingston with a once-in-a-lifetime service learning opportunity.

 London will also be your classroom.
 Meet with and learn from local medical professionals, epidemiologists, social anthropologists, and public policy-makers.
-Learn first-hand how the British health care system operates.
-Everything you do will be a part of your learning experience—welcome to study abroad!
+Learn how the British health care system operates.
+Study the Jamaican community in London so you can compare when you spend time in Kingston.
+Everything you do will be a part of your learning experience.

-In the final two weeks of the term, you will participate in an extended field study trip to Kingston, Jamaica, with the University of the West Indies School of Nursing, Mona.
-There you will learn about the health care issues in a developing economy through lectures, discussions, and a practicum at community health clinics.
+In the final 10 days of the term, you participate in an extended course-related excursion to Kingston, Jamaica; hosted by the University of the West Indies School of Nursing, Mona.
+There you will learn about the health care issues in a developing economy through lectures, discussions, and observation at community health clinics and local NGO's.

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
-That is why we partnered with the Institute of Human Sciences at the University of Oxford, and the University of West Indies School of Nursing, Mona.
+That is why we partnered with the Institute of Human Sciences at the University of Oxford, the School of Health Sciences at City University, and the University of West Indies School of Nursing, Mona, Jamaica.

 This program offers unparalleled courses that explore Health and Human Sciences through an in-depth and hands-on approach.
-Our world-class professors at IES Abroad, the University of Oxford, and the University of West Indies enhance your academic experience and provide you with new perspectives each day in class.
+World-class professors at IES Abroad, the University of Oxford, City University, and the University of West Indies enhance your academic experience and provide you with new perspectives each day in class.

 All IES Abroad courses are taught by British and international faculty, and are designed to offer you a unique academic experience, combining the traditions of your home campus with the best of the British university system.

-You enroll in 15 credit hours per semester from the following required and optional program components:
+You enroll in 15 or 16 credits per semester from the following required and optional program components:

 IES Abroad Study London Program Elective Course